 Reinforcement learning example model

-To showcase the capabilities of a powerful general-purpose simulation tool as a training environment, we at AnyLogic, in partnership with Skymind, have developed a simple but illustrative example model based on the simulation of a traffic light-controlled intersection.
+To showcase the capabilities of a powerful general-purpose simulation tool as a training environment, AnyLogic worked with Pathmind to develop a simple but illustrative example model based on the simulation of a traffic light-controlled intersection.
 A similar version of this model was demonstrated at the 2019 AnyLogic Conference in Austin, Texas, as part of a presentation [video] on the practical application of deep reinforcement learning using AnyLogic.

-⭐ Many thanks to the Skymind team – particularly Samuel Audet and Eduardo Gonzalez – for their involvement in this project, their contributions were invaluable.
-Further questions relating to the DL4J library, made use of in the example model, can be asked on their Gitter page.
+⭐ Many thanks to the Pathmind team – particularly Samuel Audet and Eduardo Gonzalez – for their involvement in this project, their contributions were invaluable.
+Further questions relating to the DL4J library made use of in the example model can be asked on their Gitter page.